RevenueCat/docs/docs/platform-resources/server-notifications/google-server-notifications.md

 ![RevenueCat Dashboard](/images/8d0e5d0-Dev_Step2_fc39cfd1d9ab37940d3a02cc8054aa4d.gif)

 :::warning Internal Server Error
 If you see a server error when clicking "Connect to Google", or see the error `One or more users named in the policy do not belong to a permitted customer` in the logs in Google Cloud Console, "Domain Restricted Sharing" may be on for your Cloud project.
-This constraint is on by default for organizations created on or after My 3rd, 2024.
+This constraint is on by default for organizations created on or after May 3rd, 2024.
 You can check on this in Google Cloud Console -> "IAM & Admin" -> "Organization Policies" -> "Domain Restricted Sharing".
 You can choose to turn off this constraint, or make allowances for certain domains, including the service account created to communicate with RevenueCat.
 :::

 ### 3. Add Topic ID to Google Play